jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 ### Separating parameter parsing
 The first step is to separate the UserInterface parsing from the program logic.

-All of the UserInterface parsing should be done in the `appname(UserInterface &ui)` function.
-Then, all of the actual program logic should be moved into another function also called `appname`.
+All the UserInterface parsing should be done in the `appname(UserInterface &ui)` function.
+Then, all the program logic should be moved into another function also called `appname`.
 The signature for this function can be quite complex and intricate.
-Several tips for defining the `appname` function signature are in the next sections, but there is not perfect way to do this for every application.
+Several tips for defining the `appname` function signature are in the next sections, but there is no perfect way to do this for every application.

 Once the `appname` function is defined, the `appname(UserInterface &ui)` function simply needs to call it with the appropriate parameters once it has parsed the UserInterface.